Floorp-Projects/Floorp/dom/docs/ipc/jsactors.rst

 .. code-block:: javascript

       parent: {
-        moduleURI: "resource:///actors/PluginParent.jsm",
+        esModuleURI: "resource:///actors/PluginParent.sys.mjs",
       },

-Here, we're declaring that class ``PluginParent`` (here, a subclass of ``JSWindowActorParent``) is defined and exported from module ``PluginParent.jsm``.
+Here, we're declaring that class ``PluginParent`` (here, a subclass of ``JSWindowActorParent``) is defined and exported from module ``PluginParent.sys.mjs``.
 That's all we have to say for the parent (main process) side of things.

 .. note::
     It's not sufficient to just add a new .jsm file to the actors subdirectories.
 You also need to update the ``moz.build`` files in the same directory to get the ``resource://`` linkages set up correctly.